clamsproject/mmif/README.md

 List of things to do when creating a new version:

 - [ ] Update the `VERSION` file.
-- [ ] Run publish.py script.
-This will automatically do
+- [ ] Run the build.py script.
+This will automatically do the following:
   - Collect all changes (schema, vocabulary and specifications)
   - Update `specifications/index.md` to replace version numbers.
   - Update all the sample files so they all have the right version number.